dbhatia00/senDesMiniProject/README.md

     a) Place the project folder in a known location

-2) Install the Expo Command Line using the link: https://reactnative.dev/docs/environment-setup

-3) Using Linux, Mac OS, or Windows...navigate to project directory
+2) Using Linux, Mac OS, or Windows...navigate to project directory

-4) Imports needed before starting project:
+3) Install the Expo Command Line within the project directory:

+    a) npm install expo

+4) Import React Navigation module:

+    a) npm install @react-navigation/native

+    b) expo install react-native-screens react-native-safe-area-context

+    c) npm install @react-navigation/native-stack

+    d) npm install @react-navigation/stack

+    e) expo install react-native-gesture-handler

+5) Install the Google module for Expo:

+    a) expo install expo-google-app-auth

+6) Install the Firebase module for Expo:

+    a) expo install firebase

+7) Install the Barcode Scanner module for Expo:

     a) expo install expo-barcode-scanner

-    b) expo install expo-google-app-auth
+8) Run the project:

-5) Run the project using the expo command: expo start
+    a) expo start

-    a) Running the project will open a new tab on default web browser

-6) Select "Tunnel" on the web server page
+9) Navigate to the web server running the application:

+    a) Click "Tunnel" button above the barcode
-7) If Expo Go client app is not downloaded...

-    a) Download from the App Store
+    b) If Expo Go client app not downloaded...download from App Store

-    b) Create an account

-8) Using iPhone camera, scan barcode on webpage to open the app on Expo Go
+    c) Using iPhone camera...scan barcode and open app in Expo Go

-9) Sign-in to the app using a valid Gmail account